pierredavidbelanger/logback-awslogs-appender/README.md

 - The Layout will default to [EchoLayout](http://logback.qos.ch/apidocs/ch/qos/logback/core/layout/EchoLayout.html).
 - The Log Group Name will default to `AwsLogsAppender`.
 - The Log Stream Name will default to a timestamp formated with `yyyyMMdd'T'HHmmss`.
+- The AWS Region will default to the AWS SDK default region (`us-east-1`) or the current instance region.
+- The `maxFlushTimeMillis` will default to `0`, so appender is in synchronous mode.

 `AwsLogsAppender` will search for AWS Credentials using the [DefaultAWSCredentialsProviderChain](http://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/auth/DefaultAWSCredentialsProviderChain.html).